perpetualCreations/AnalyticalBlackLight/readme.md

 *No?
 What if they were ruining yours, and punched a hole in your window?*

-ABL uses pytrends as a black light on student cheating during virtual testing.
+ABL uses Google search interest through pytrends as a black light on student cheating during virtual testing.
-It can export results through matplotlib and make a statistics graph you can annotate and discern information form.

-ABL can be used for other keywords, feel free to edit the keywords.txt file to make your own set of keywords you want to collect bulk search interest data on.

 ### Why?
 Normally, you could just manually download CSV spreadsheets on search keywords from Google Trends.
-But more data is better data, using just 1 or 10 keywords as part of your data set is extremely small.

-You need a lot more keywords, and that means more spreadsheets, and more merging those spreadsheets.
-Have fun trying to manage 110+ keywords, and then using what little energy you have left making anything close to a neat graph.
+However with more and more keywords it becomes harder to manage.
+ABL streamlines this.

 ABL handles downloading all of this trend data through pytrends, a Python implementation of Google's Trends API.
 It is then able to merge data from each request into a single spreadsheet and graph the result.